GD399-OSD/OSD-book/Introduction/20180501FlosRegularly.md

 ## Not just Theory

+"It is absurdly arrogant to begin the design process with an empty piece of paper"[^]- Hella Jongerius & Louise Schouwenberg (<https://www.readingdesign.org/beyond-the-new>)

 What Raymond is describing in _TCATB_ is actually not anything novel.
 There are other structures that enable cultural creation via means that are distributed, include "bug fixes" from the community, and shared and forked: vernacular design.
 What is described by Raymond, and what has been adopted by F/LOS communities is really not so different from the way that most human creations came to be.

 In _How Buildings Learn_, Stewart Brand dissects vernacular building and describes a process that predates the Linux community, yet sounds uncannily similar.
 In Brand's view, the vernacular process is a systematic framework for evolving concepts.
 A culture steadily culminates frameworks over time.
 Vernacular designers reuse the invented forms and methods for common, everyday tasks.
 Contemporary design typically looks for new or unique solution to a given problem, which is counter-productive to creating traditions.